dcdunkan/cpp-snippets/README.md

 <img src="https://i.ibb.co/cc34yzM/20210201-130537-0000.png" alt="cpp-snippets banner"></img>
 A C++ code snippet collection.
 From school studies.
 It is for everyone.
 ### If you found any errors, please make an issue, or PR.
 Happy to fix it.
+Or need more examples?
+Ask in the discussion tab!

 ## Files contains